nd-dsp-lab/web3db-backend/contracts/SMART_CONTRACT.md

 ## Overview

-This smart contract manages index CIDs for the Web3DB system.
-It provides functions to store, retrieve, update, and batch-manage index CIDs on the Ethereum Sepolia testnet.
+This smart contract (Web3dbContract) manages index CIDs and access policies for the Web3DB system.
+It provides functions to store, retrieve, update, and batch-manage index CIDs, table schemas, and access policies on the Ethereum Sepolia testnet.

 ## Contract Features